ibm-cloud-docs/vpc/load-balancer-security.md

 As a security or compliance focal, you can use the {{site.data.keyword.compliance_short}} to monitor compliance results for the application and network load balancer instances under your account against the configuration rules.

-The evaluation results are only available for a limited period of time and are updated once a day.
+The evaluation results are only available for a limited time and are updated once a day.
 It is recommended that reports are downloaded and organized to maintain a history of compliance for audit purposes.
 For more information on reporting results, see [View evaluation results](https://cloud.ibm.com/security-compliance/compliance-posture/rules).
 {: note}

-To learn more about config rules, check out [What is a config rule?](/docs/security-compliance?topic=security-compliance-what-is-rule).
+For more information about config rules, check out [What is a config rule?](/docs/security-compliance?topic=security-compliance-what-is-rule).